wradlib/wradlib.github.io/posts/2016/easy-install-using-conda-forge.md

 * * *

-We hope that this new approach will make the installation of wradlib more convenient, and, as a result, enhance its usability on all major platforms - thanks to [Anaconda](https://www.continuum.io/why-anaconda) from Continuum(R) and the conda-forge community effort.
+We hope that this new approach will make the installation of  {{wradlib}}  more convenient, and, as a result, enhance its usability on all major platforms - thanks to [Anaconda](https://www.continuum.io/why-anaconda) from Continuum(R) and the conda-forge community effort.